wazo-platform/wazo-platform.org/content/uc-doc/contributors/contributing_doc.md

 #### Images

-- Should be stored in : `/static/images/uc-doc/`
+- Should be stored in `/static/images/uc-doc/`
-- Should reproduce page path : `/static/images/uc-doc/page1/subpage2/myimage.jpg`
+- Should reproduce page path `/static/images/uc-doc/page1/subpage2/myimage.jpg`

+#### Content

+- Should be stored in `/content/uc-doc/`
+- Table of contents is based on the folders structure
+  - If you want to create a new level you must
+    - Create a new folder
+    - Add an `index.md` with a list of subpages
+    - Add a new file to write your content `mypage.md`

 ### Sections {#sections}